James Schuyler

 James Marcus Schuyler (November 9, 1923 - April 12, 1991) was an American poet.
 His awards include the Pulitzer Prize for Poetry for his 1980 collection The Morning of the Poem.
 He was a central figure in the New York School and is often associated with fellow New York School poets John Ashbery, Frank O'Hara, Kenneth Koch, and Barbara Guest.

 Life and death

-James Marcus Schuyler was the son of Marcus Schuyler (a reporter) and Margaret Daisy Connor Schuyler.
+James Marcus Schuyler was born in Chicago, the son of Marcus Schuyler, a reporter, and Margaret Daisy Connor Schuyler.
+His parents were divorced in 1931 and his mother married Berton Ridenour, a construction engineer.
+James Schuyler was known as James Schuyler Ridenour from 1932 to 1947, when he dropped his stepfather's name.

-Born in Chicago, he spent his teen years in East Aurora, New York.
+He spent his teen years in East Aurora, New York.
 After graduating high school, Schuyler attended Bethany College in West Virginia from 1941 to 1943, though he was not a very successful student; in a later interview, he recalled, "I just played bridge all the time."

 Schuyler moved to New York City in the late 1940s where he worked for NBC and first befriended W. H. Auden.
 In 1947, he moved to Ischia, Italy, where he lived in Auden's rented apartment and worked as his secretary.
 Between 1947 and 1948, Schuyler attended the University of Florence.

 After returning to the United States and settling in New York City, he roomed with John Ashbery and Frank O'Hara.